 - Ingredients: Pork tenderloin, cranberries, walnuts, herbs.

-Directions: Preheat the oven to 400°F (200°C).
-In a skillet, sauté 1 cup of cranberries and ½ cup of chopped walnuts with herbs of your choice for 5 minutes.
-Cut a pocket in the pork tenderloin and fill it with the cranberry-walnut mixture.
-Secure the opening with toothpicks.
-Season the outside with salt and pepper, then roast for 25-30 minutes until the pork is cooked and juices run clear.
+Directions: Preheat oven to 400°F (200°C).
+In a skillet sauté 1 cup cranberries and ½ cup chopped walnuts with your favorite herbs for 5 minutes.
+Cut a pocket in the pork and stuff it with the cranberry-walnut mix.
+Secure with toothpicks, season with salt and pepper, then roast 25–30 minutes until juices run clear.

-- Tips: Let the pork rest for a few minutes before slicing for juicier results.
+- Tips: Let the pork rest a few minutes before slicing so it stays juicy.

 Recipe 6: Wild Rice Salad with Cranberries